 The signs and symptoms of a hangover and alcohol gastritis may be similar in some cases, e.g. nausea or stomach pain after drinking.
 With a hangover, symptoms generally begin to ease around 24 hours.

 Whereas, symptoms of alcohol gastritis may continue after 24 hours have passed.
 It is important to seek medical help if this is the case, as underlying symptoms such as stomach ulcers or haemorrhage may be present.

 - Have the symptoms disappeared after 24 hours?
 No – seek medical attention.

-- Am I dependant on alcohol do I require a clinically managed detox to stop my drinking?
+- Am I dependent on alcohol, and do I require a clinically managed detox to stop my drinking?

-Clinically Managed Detox is a safe, professional and monitored way to withdraw substances from the body.
+Clinically managed detox is a safe, professional, and monitored way to withdraw from alcohol.

-The benefit of detoxing in a clinic is vast as the prescription can be increased or decreased to meet the need of the client.
+Detoxing in a clinic means the prescription can be modified to meet the needs of each individual.

-Success rates for completing the Clinically Managed Detox are high as the patient is removed from the home environment and the ability to purchase and use alcohol or drugs.
+Success rates for completing detox are high, as the patient is removed from the home environment, and from the ability to purchase and use alcohol or drugs.

 Whilst undertaking therapy conducive to achieving and maintaining long-term sobriety.